microsoft/OpenAIWorkshop/labs/Lab_1_no_code_low_code_chat_gpt/README.md

 ### Step 3.
 Deploy Logic App 1 (read-mailbox-techsupport)

-This logic app scans a mail box every X minutes for new emails with the subject: **"Tech support automation"**.
+This logic app scans a mail box every X minutes for new emails with the subject: **"Helpdesk Bot"**.

 ![](../../documents/images/lab-1-logicapp-9.png)